NonGMOTrash/teralite/README.md

 - 3 levels
 - 3 items (sword, pistol, white armor)

-#### how the version numbering works
+### how the version numbering works
 i don't use semantic versioning because i suck
 instead, its:

 *Phase* **content**.**patch** *Hotfix*

 *Phase* is Alpha or Beta. if the version is after the official release, *Phase* is ommited
-**content** is only incremented for big content updates
+**content** is only incremented for big content updates (although it starts at 1)
 **patch** is incremented for minor polish updates
-*Hotfix* isn't displayed they're actually is a hotfix for that version. if there's multiple hotfixes for a version, a counter is added (i.e. Hotfix #2)
+*Hotfix* isn't displayed unless there's a hotfix for that version. if there's multiple hotfixes for a version, a counter is added (i.e. Hotfix #2)